1st Royal Lancashire Militia (The Duke of Lancaster's Own): World War I

+3rd (Reserve) Battalion

 On the outbreak of war on 4 August 1914 the battalion was embodied at Lancaster under Lt-Col J.M.A.
-Graham.
+Graham, while the second-in-command, Maj H.P.
+Creagh-Osborne, commanded the regimental depot.
 It then moved to its war station at Saltash, Cornwall, for a few days before the bulk of the battalion moved to Sunderland.
-It probably helped to organise the 10th (Reserve) Battalion, King's Own, from Kitchener's Army volunteers, when that was formed at Saltash in October 1914.
-From 1915 to 1917 the 3rd Bn was at Plymouth, but by November 1917 it had moved to Harwich.
-As well as forming part of the Plymouth and Harwich Garrisons, the battalion's role was to train and despatch drafts of reservists, special reservists, recruits and returning wounded for the regular battalions.
+As well as forming part of the coastal defence garrison the battalion's role was to train and despatch drafts of reservists, special reservists, recruits and returning wounded for the regular battalions.
 The 1st King's Own served on the Western Front, while the 2nd Bn returned from India and after a few months on the Western Front spent the rest of the war on the Macedonian front.

-Thousands of men for the regular battalions would have passed through the ranks of the 3rd Bn during the war.
-It was disembodied on 30 July 1919, when the remaining personnel were drafted to the 1st Bn.
+At first there was a flood of recruits, but by the spring and early summer of 1915 3rd Bn was so depleted by spinning off 10th Bn (see below) and by constant calls for reinforcement drafts for the Western Front that it was relieved from its garrison duties at Sunderland and returned to Stamford Heights above Plymouth and reunited with its HQ details.
+The 3rd Bn's band went on a recruiting drive round north-west Lancashire and the recruiting offices worked hard following the passing of the National Registration Act in July 1915 (the precursor to the Derby Scheme and eventually full conscription).
+Those enlisted went to 3rd or 10th Bn where they were given 18 weeks' training before being drafted to France.
+From 1915 to 1917 the 3rd Bn was at Plymouth under Lt-Col J Worsley-Taylor, but by November 1917 it had moved to Harwich.
+The battalion continued to serve, training thousands of recruits, beyond the end of the war.
+It was finally disembodied on 30 July 1919, when the remaining personnel were drafted to the 1st Bn.